phillc73/duckdf/README.md

 ```r
 duckdf_persist("SELECT mpg, cyl FROM mtcars WHERE disp >= 200")
 ```
 The above is obviously the same SQL statement, however by using `duckdf_persist()` an on-disk `duckdb` database is created in the current working directory.
-This function currently remains in the package, but is not really useful now that `duckdb` supports registering virtual tables from dataframes.

 ```r
 duckdf_cleanup("mtcars")